-Retention for the 2017/18 academic year was 92.7%, compared to 92.3% in the previous year.
+Retention for the 2017/18 academic year was 92.7% compared to 92.3% in the previous year.

-This improvement is encouraging, but there is still work to be done.
+This improvement is encouraging, but there is still we to be done.

-Last year, Falmouth University initiated a 'Retention Project' to review issues affecting retention, in conjunction with participation in a sector-wide Higher Education Academy (HEA) Retention project.
+Last year, Falmouth University initiated a 'Retention Project' to review issues affecting retention, in conjunction with participation in a sector-wide Highe Education Academy (HEA) Retention project.

-Some quick-wins were identified and implemented and the impact of these can be seen in this year's results.
+Some quick-wins were identified and implemented a the impact of these can be seen in this year's results.

-Between June and August 2017, Student Mentors made 2,931 phone calls to returning students, with 565 answered calls.
-89 students were referred on to one or more Student Support teams.
+Between June and August 2017, Student Mentors made 2,931 phone calls to returning students, with 5 answered calls.
+89 students were referred on to one more Student Support teams.

-A brand new 'Refreshers guide' was produced and distributed at the beginning of the academic year to reorientate and remind returning students of the range of support services available.
+A brand new 'Refreshers guide' was produced and distributed at the beginning of the academic year to orientate and remind returning students of the range support services available.

-In October, the Student Information Portal was launched, enabling academic staff across the institution to access all information relating to the academic progress of an individual student or cohort of students (at course or module level) in one place.
+In October, the Student Information Portal was launched, enabling academic staff across the institut to access all information relating to the academic progress of an individual student or cohort of studen (at course or module level) in one place.

-The Workshops Festival was launched in January to ensure that the student experience during Assessment and Feedback weeks is optimised and we are using all our facilities and technicians to the full, to enhance the student experience.

-Longer-term projects include the introduction of a University-wide digital Attendance Monitoring system, which will facilitate supportive Learner Analytics and the ability to act upon non-engagement as well as nonattendance.

-The University is also developing its understanding of the positive effects of Student Union Clubs and Societies and the strong correlation between club and society membership and improved student retention.

-The removal of Wednesday afternoon teaching means that Student Union sports, clubs, volunteer activities and inter-mural opportunities will be more accessible to students next year.
-The launch of Open Workshops Wednesday also means that students have the weekly opportunity to access our world-class facilities, to broaden their skills and develop their personal practice.

-Failure to manage student retention within the University's targets
+ó, ork The Workshops Festival was launched in January to ensure that the student experience during Assessment and Feedback weeks is optimised and we are using all our facilities and technicians to the full, to enhance the student experience. er nd Longer-term projects include the introduction of a University-wide digital Attendance Monitoring system, which will facilitate supportive Learner Analytics and the ability to act upon non-engagement as well as non- attendance.
+The University is also developing its understanding of the positive effects of Student Union Clubs and 65 or Societies and the strong correlation between club and society membership and improved student retention.
+The removal of Wednesday afternoon teaching means that Student Union sports, clubs, volunteer activities re- of and inter-mural opportunities will be more accessible to students next year.
+The launch of Open Workshops Wednesday also means that students have the weekly opportunity to access our world-class facilities, to broaden their skills and develop their personal practice. ion ts Failure to manage student retention within the University's targets